Teaching FAQ

 I am based in Astoria, Queens (about 15 minutes from Manhattan by train) and teach locally from my home studio, or am available to come to your home anywhere in Queens, Manhattan, the Bronx, or Brooklyn.

 Along with my in person students, I also teach lessons over Zoom or FaceTime.
 All you will need for your virtual lesson is a relatively quiet space, your instrument, and a computer, smartphone, or tablet with internet capabilities.
-Though I recommend in person lessons if they are possible for you, I have seen students make incredible progress through virtual lessons and they are absolutely worth the investment!
+Though I recommend in person lessons if they are possible for you, I have seen students make incredible progress through virtual lessons and they can be very effective.

 What is your teaching background/philosophy?